Euclid preparation. XCVIII. Cosmology Likelihood for Observables in Euclid (CLOE). 5: Extensions beyond the standard modelling of theoretical probes and systematic effects: Consistent implementation of photometric observables with massive neutrinos

 for the galaxy--cosmic shear cross-correlation.
 The power spectrum that appears here is the galaxy--displacement and would be computed using Eq.~\eqref{pdd}.
 The equation still applies even without modifications to the Weyl potential.
 In models without modified gravity, the displacement field can be related to the total matter field through the scale-independent function $\Gamma$ defined in Sect.~\ref{sec:by_gamma}.
 Applying the same logic as for the galaxy auto-correlation here, we encounter the correlator of cb and total matter as

-We have introduced here the displacement density contrast $\delta_\mathrm{d}$ and the 3-dimensional Dirac delta function $\delta_\mathrm{D}^{(3)}$.
-We compute this correlator as the geometric mean of the cb power spectrum and the total matter power spectrum as an approximation.
+Here, we introduce the displacement density contrast, $\delta_\mathrm{d}$, and the 3D Dirac delta function, $\delta_\mathrm{D}^{(3)}$.
+We compute this correlator as the geometric mean of the cb power spectrum and the total matter power spectrum as an approximation,

 This approximation and its validity are further explained in Appendix~\ref{app:b}.
 For the full \threetimestwo analysis, there is an additional contribution to the lensing signal: the intrinsic alignment (IA).
 There are models to estimate this effect by relating it to nearby galaxies influencing each other's orientation through their tidal fields.
-In the (extended) nonlinear alignment models, (e)NLA, the intrinsic alignments are related to the local density contrast at the time of galaxy formation.
+In the (extended) non-linear alignment models, (e)NLA, the intrinsic alignments are related to the local density contrast at the time of galaxy formation.
 The galaxies then align with the tidal field.
 This is encompassed by a linear bias relationship, where the free bias is a phenomenological function $\delta_\mathrm{IA} = A_\mathrm{IA}\,\delta_\mathrm{m}$.
-The definition of $A_\mathrm{IA}$ can be found in \cite{ISTL-P1}.
+The definition of $A_\mathrm{IA}$ can be found in \cite{EP-CLOE1}.
 It is a function with two free parameters $\mathcal{A}_\mathrm{IA}$ and $\eta_\mathrm{IA}$.
 Like in the case of the galaxy--cosmic shear cross-correlation, we encounter for the galaxy--intrinsic alignment cross-correlation the correlator of total matter and cb.
 Using the same approximation, Eq.~\eqref{eq:correlator_cbtot}, the cross-correlation power spectrum of IA and galaxies becomes